-- Recommendations to optimize the organization’s science and engineering human capital strategy and portfolio of implementing programs.
+- Recommendations to optimize the organization’s science, technology, and engineering human capital strategy and portfolio of implementing programs.

-TechVision21 has used this methodology to assess the U.S. Department of the Navy’s civilian and uniformed STEM workforce; and the science and engineering education, recruitment, retention, and workforce development initiatives of the Office of Naval Research, the Naval Research Laboratory, Navy warfare centers, and the U.S. Army’s network of more than 20 research laboratories and engineering centers.
+TechVision21 has used this methodology to assess the U.S. Department of the Navy’s civilian and uniformed STEM workforce; assess the U.S. Department of the Air Force’s civilian microelectronics workforce; and the science and engineering education, recruitment, retention, and workforce development initiatives of the Office of Naval Research, the Naval Research Laboratory, Navy warfare centers, and the U.S. Army’s network of more than 20 research laboratories and engineering centers.